meldstonerogers/buzzline-01-stonerogers/README.md

 - [SETUP-MAC-LINUX.md](docs/SETUP-MAC-LINUX.md)
 - [SETUP-WINDOWS.md](docs/SETUP-WINDOWS.md)

-## Python Versions (3.11 for this course)

-The most current version of Python is 3.13.
-This course will use advanced tools (such as Kafka) that still require Python 3.11.
-You are encouraged to install both and practice multiple versions.
-If space is an issue, we only need 3.11 in this course.
-For more information, See [PYTHON-VERSIONS.md](docs/PYTHON-VERSIONS.md).

 ## Task 2.
-Copy This Example Project & Change `case` to `yourname` (customized)
+Copy This Example Project & Customize your Repo Name

 Once the tools are installed, copy/fork this project into your GitHub account and create your own version of this project to run and experiment with.